application-stacks/runtime-component-operator/doc/user-guide.md

 ### Monitoring

-Application Stacks Operator can create a `ServiceMonitor` resource to integrate with `Prometheus Operator`.
+Runtime Component Operator can create a `ServiceMonitor` resource to integrate with `Prometheus Operator`.

 _This feature does not support integration with Knative Service.
 Prometheus Operator is required to use ServiceMonitor._